CONDITIONS WE TREAT

 THE BLACKBIRD HEALTH DIFFERENCE

-“Access to comprehensive autism assessments should be a right, not a privilege.
-Evaluations must be affordable and conducted by experts who can distinguish autism from overlapping conditions like ADHD, anxiety, and trauma.
+“Access to comprehensive autism assessments is a right, not a privilege.
+Evaluations must be affordable and conducted by experts who can distinguish autism from overlapping conditions like ADHD, anxiety, and trauma.”

 — Coleen Vanderbeek, Psy.D., LPC, ASDCS, IMH-e